Retirement Read Time: 2 min

 It All Adds Up

-According to one study, the average 65-year-old couple can expect to need $315,000 saved to cover healthcare expenses in retirement.2
+According to one study, the average total cost to cover healthcare expenses in retirement for a 65-year-old is $165,000.2

 Should you expect to pay this amount?
 Possibly.
 Seeing the results of one study may help you make some critical decisions when creating a strategy for retirement.
 Without a solid approach, healthcare expenses may add up quickly and alter your retirement spending.